List of recurring characters in The Suite Life of Zack & Cody: Holly

 Holly O'Neil (played by Sammi Hanratty) – First appeared in "Have a Nice Trip", Holly is the child of a conman named Harry O'Neil (played by Eric Lutes), and later went to "Camp Heaven On Earth".
-Like her father, Holly enjoys conning – during the events of "Have a Nice Trip", she conned Zack, Maddie, Cody, and various Tipton staff members while Harry feigned a back injury after she made him trip of Zack's skateboard so they could get free service, but the father/daughter con artist duo was later exposed.
-During her time at camp, as revealed in "Graduation", Holly is living with neighbours while Harry is serving 3 to 5 years in prison.
+Like her father, Holly enjoys conning – during the events of "Have a Nice Trip", she conned Zack, Maddie, Cody, and various Tipton staff members while Harry feigned a back injury after she made him trip on Zack's skateboard so they could get free service, but the father/daughter con artist duo was later exposed.
+During her time at camp, as revealed in "Graduation", Holly is living with neighbors while Harry is serving 3 to 5 years in prison.
 Holly has appeared in six episodes throughout the series.

 Jasmine

 Jasmine (played by Cierra Ramirez) – Was at "Camp Heaven On Earth" with Maddie.
 She has anger issues and a dislike for Amy.
 She also said that she lived in a one-bedroom apartment with her five brothers & sisters, and that all of them had to share one toothbrush.
 Jasmine appeared in three episodes in the series. like Amy and the other girls, she can even whistle. as seen in the season three episode: Sink or Swim.